exercism/ruby/concepts/multiple-assignment-and-decomposition/about.md

 [3, 4, 5]
 ```

-You can write positional arguments before and after `*args`:
+You can write positional arguments before and after `*arguments`:

 ```irb
 >> def my_method(a, *middle, b)= middle